taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Amid the chaos, nearly 60,000 planetside humans swarm onto Space Barges to flee into orbit.
 The Space Barges are overcrowded and the Space Consortium fears that too many people will try to come up into orbit and overload their resources, so they decide that, after one last trip, the Space Barges would remain docked at the Orbital stations and not return to planetside until planetside has stabilized.

-## Chapter 3
+## Chapter 3:

 ### Page 1

+**"2119: Space University Station and Gemini Youth Station"**

-We see a beautiful half dome of transparent material encasing the Gemini Arboretum.
+We see a beautiful half dome of transparent material encasing the Gemini Arboretum, glittering with greens and blues against the stark blackness of space.
 It is part of the larger Gemini Youth Station, attached to the Space University Station by a large steel bridge.
+Far below, we see the grubby edge of Earth's atmosphere.

 **Min: "They're headed towards the bridge - they're from SUS!"**